 His research and writing have focused primarily on the classic Church Growth Movement and the movement’s main leader, Donald McGavran.
 His Ph.D. dissertation dealt with the receptivity principle as described by McGavran.
 His recently published (2009-2012) articles and book reviews appeared in the following journals and magazines: Journal of Evangelism and Missions, Southwestern Journal of Theology, Evangelical Missions Quarterly, International Bulletin of Missionary Research, On Mission, The Free Will Baptist, and BETFA (Biblical, Evangelical and Theological Forum for Africa): Journal of the Ogbomoso Circle.

-He currently serves as the book review editor for the Great Commission Research Journal.
-He is a member of the Society for Church Consulting, the Evangelical Theological Society, the Great Commission Research Network, and the Evangelical Missiological Society.
+He currently serves as the book review editor for the Great Commission Research Journal, and he is First Vice President for the Great Commission Research Network.
+He is a member of the Society for Church Consulting, the Evangelical Theological Society, and the Evangelical Missiological Society.
 He is a graduate of Memphis State University (B.S.), Southwestern Baptist Theological Seminary (M.Div.), and Mid-America Baptist Theological Seminary (D.Min. and Ph.D.).

 The gallery is empty.